March 23 Movement: Territorial expansion and advanced military equipment

 On 3 May 2024, 122 mm rockets—considered unguided area weapons and indiscriminate when deployed in populated locales—were launched from military positions occupied by RDF units near Karuba in Masisi Territory.
 These munitions targeted military positions situated along the densely populated Sake-Goma corridor, resulting in civilian casualties in Internally Displaced Persons (IDP) settlements in the area.
 The humanitarian situation further deteriorated in June 2024, as M23 and RDF forces progressed northward, seizing Kanyabayonga and Kirumba and historically entering Lubero Territory for the first time.

-On 10 and 15 June 2024, M23 and RDF employed extended-range guided missiles to strike the SADC Mission in Mubambiro and a FARDC position in Kanyamahoro, respectively.
+On 10 and 15 June 2024, M23 and RDF employed Spike extended-range guided missiles to strike the SADC Mission in Mubambiro and a FARDC position in Kanyamahoro, respectively.
 This type of missile, characterized by dual guidance systems (laser and wire-guided), had not previously been documented within the DRC and is not part of the FARDC's arsenal.
 A two-week humanitarian truce was agreed upon by the DRC and Rwanda on 4 July 2024, mediated by the United States.
 This agreement called for a cessation of hostilities, the voluntary return of displaced populations, and unrestricted access for humanitarian aid.
 In contrast to previous ceasefires in November and December 2023, this truce did not require RDF withdrawal.

-The truce was subsequently extended by a ceasefire agreement beginning on 4 August 2024, facilitated by Angola and the African Union.
+The truce was extended by a ceasefire agreement beginning on 4 August 2024, facilitated by Angola and the African Union.
 Although initially honored by both RDF and FARDC, the ceasefire soon saw a resumption of conflict involving proxy forces such as M23 and Wazalendo alongside the FDLR.
 During a period of relative calm, these factions reportedly used the opportunity to reinforce their ranks and replenish arms supplies.
 By early August, both M23 and RDF made substantial territorial gains in northeastern Rutshuru Territory, capturing several key localities along the Kiwanja-Ishasha route, including the Ishasha border post with Uganda.

 From late May to early August 2024, electronic warfare tactics, including spoofing and jamming, disrupted Global Positioning System (GPS) capabilities affecting various aircraft, including U.N., humanitarian, and commercial flights.
 Jamming systems were identified in areas under the control of M23 and RDF, significantly impacting aerial operations.
 Despite the ceasefire, hostilities resumed on 20 October 2024 when M23 briefly occupied Kalembe in Walikale Territory before being repelled by Wazalendo and the Nduma Defense of Congo-Renovated.
 On 25 October, a short-range air defense system operated by RDF was reported in Karuba, Masisi Territory, enhancing the tactical capabilities of M23 and RDF.
 Following a MONUSCO drone incident, which crashed due to GPS jamming in an active combat zone, the environment remained fraught with tension and sporadic conflict.